(Let’s plan with the Hello Kitty Calendar and launch some self-improvement projects.)

 Keep reminding, measuring, recording and monitoring

-I like printing out the resolutions in big words and sticking them in my room as a reminder.
-Many resolutions demand trial and error, and continuous efforts.
-Want to lose weight, you may start a new diet and have a 30 minute exercise daily.
-Remember to get a bathroom scale to measure your body weight from the start and record in a regular basis.
-The data will help you understand how effective your work was.
-You can always shift to a new and better strategy if you come across any.
+To lose weight, you may start a new diet and exercise 30 minutes daily.
+Remember getting a bathroom scale to measure your body weight from the start and keep recording in a regular basis.
+The data will tell you how effective your effort was.
+Introduce a new strategy if the current one doesn’t work well enough.

 Ask someone to send you encouragements

-It’s never too late to think of new resolutions and take effort to realize them.
-If you have any suggestions on this topic, welcome to leave a message for sharing.
-Hope everyone can have a prosperous year.
+It’s never too late to think of new resolutions and make an effort to realize them.
+Hope everyone could succeed and have a prosperous year.